 You can exert all your effort into generating leads, or take another less time-consuming approach.
 Generate leads on autopilot.
 Generate them while you sleep, or while you focus on bigger projects.

-Let’s be clear: generating leads on autopilot does not mean you can just sit around and expect leads to come in.
-To passively generate leads, as with any form of passive income, you first need to put in a little time and effort.
+Let’s be clear.
+Generating leads on autopilot does not mean you can sit around and expect leads to come in.
+To generate leads you first need to put in a little time and effort.
 “Passive” after all is never completely passive.

 However, these 5 methods for generating leads can be executed early on and will continue to bring in leads.
-Focus your efforts on them in the beginning of a campaign, evaluate along the way and watch your quantity of leads grow over time.
+Focus your efforts on them in the beginning of a campaign.
+Then evaluate along the way and watch your quantity of leads grow over time.